Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-30-Mineclone2-skins.md

  - `textures/mcl_skins_player_N.png` -- the preview of the skin file that you'll see in the picker
  - `meta/mcl_skins_character_N.txt` -- the text description of the skin (optional)

 where N is the skin's number.
-The skins are sequentially numbered wih no gaps - so I had skins 1 through 94.
+The skins are sequentially numbered with no gaps - so I had skins 1 through 94.
 If you have a gap in the number mcl_skins will stop searching.